MomentaiChris26/nerdsparadise/README.md

 # Help

-This section wil explain how to install the necessary dependencies and how to use the application itself.
+This section will explain how to install the necessary dependencies and how to use the application itself.

 ## Minimum requirements
 * PC, MAC or Linux system.